Galaco/bsp/README.md

 Go library for handling Source Engine .bsp map files.

 ### Features:
-* Read support for (most) non-xbox360 bsps (v20,21). v19 support limited, may work
+* Read support for (most) non-xbox360 BSPs (v20,21). v19 support limited, may work
 * Freely modify and resize any Lump data
 * Limited write support, mostly untested

-##### Not all lumps are current supported, but can be freely read and modified, as they are treated as `[]byte`
+##### Not all lumps are currently supported, but can be freely read and modified, as they are treated as `[]byte`

-The following lumps currently have a full implementation for v20 & v21 bsp's (tested against CS:S & CS:GO):
+The following lumps currently have a full implementation for v20 & v21 BSPs (tested against CS:S & CS:GO):

 ```
 0: Entdata